Ambassadors: always ready to help

 The ambassadors know the terminal like the back of their hand and can answer all questions faster than you can say "YUL": our team of ambassadors is happy to help passengers.
 They are present throughout the airport to guide and advise passengers and can be easily recognized by their distinctive red jackets.
 With their total capacity of speaking more than ten languages, their smiles greet passengers at all times.

-You will find an information counter open between 5 A.M. to 10 P.M. on the departures level near Entrance 4.
-There is another counter in the international arrivals area, near the exit.
+You will find an information counter open between 4 A.M. to 10 P.M. on the departures level near door 4.
+Another counter, open between 4 P.M. and 12 A.M., is located on the international arrivals level near door 27.
 Passengers can also use the courtesy phones at various locations in the terminal to call for information.
-There are also video walls and information terminals in strategic locations.
+There are also video walls in strategic locations.

 The mission of ADM’s Airport Patrol is to protect passengers, personnel and facilities.
 Its members are assigned to a number of specialized teams with responsibilities that include responding to emergencies, enforcing regulations, controlling traffic, detecting explosives, policing restricted areas as well as assisting passengers.